Sculptor Profile

 Follow my Path, Laser cut Corten steel Pīwakawaka, Corten steel panels and steel extrusion.

-Kōwhai, Laser cut Stainless steel Kowhai panels, Stainless steel extrusion with a powder coat render.
+Kōwhai, Edition 2/5.
+Laser cut Stainless steel Kowhai panels, Stainless steel extrusion with a powder coat render.

-Pōhutukawa, Laser cut Stainless steel Pohutakawa panels, Stainless steel extrusion with a powder coat render.
+Pōhutukawa, Edition 2/5.
+Laser cut Stainless steel Pohutakawa panels, Stainless steel extrusion with a powder coat render.

 The ocean vessel ‘Wild Deer’ steers to starboard as huddled bodies shelter on deck.
 With lungs in search of fresh sea air, the figurehead of ‘Dianna the Huntress’ cuts through the brine of the churning Southern seas.
 As night slowly lowers her veil, a group of stars forming a cross, point the settlers to a new land.
 A mystical overseer in a brave new world - the ‘Wild Deer’ is leaving the familiar, the ‘known’, and entering a new land of myth and legend.